aws-samples/hyperledger-on-kubernetes/remote-org/README.md

-# Hyperledger Fabric on Kubernetes - adding a new remote organisation
+# Hyperledger Fabric on Kubernetes - Part 3: Create a new remote organisation with its own CA

 Configure and start a new Hyperledger Fabric organisation in one account, and join it to an existing Fabric network running in another account.
 Then add a peer to the new organisation and join an existing channel.